lukexor/tetanes/README.md

 | Step a single scanline        | Shift-L  |
 | Step an entire frame          | Shift-F  |

-While the PPU Debugger is open (these can also be held down):
+While the PPU Debugger is open:

 | Action                         | Keyboard        |
 | ------------------------------ | --------------- |